 Graduate Student Fellowships

-For 2016, AC4 provided funding of $3,000 for 10 Columbia University graduate students and one team of two students for $6,000 that are conducting interdisciplinary research or practice-based projects addressing conflict, violence, development, and/or sustainable peace.
+For 2017, AC4 will provide funding of up to $3,000 for individual projects, and one team of students for $6,000, to support interdisciplinary research or practice-based projects addressing conflict, violence, development, and/or sustainable peace.

 Selected projects might include, but are not limited to: internships, doctoral dissertation research, master’s thesis research, or capstone projects.

 Students from all disciplines are encouraged to apply!

 All current Columbia University graduate level students are eligible to apply.
 Applications should be submitted through Wufoo AC4 Online Application.

 Visit the online application and review application components, including application types below.

 Applications will be accepted until February 17, 2017 (11:59 EST).

 - A Proposal (up to 3 pages, single spaced, 12 point font, 1 inch margins), outlining the Who, What, When, Where and Why of what you are proposing;

 - Faculty Sponsor (Form), with faculty signature on approval form;